 Independent course work involves study beyond the scope of courses already offered in the school's curriculum.
 Courses taken on an Independent Study basis require exceptional initiative and responsibility of a student.
 Course content is to be covered by the student as an independent learner who receives guidance from a faculty member.
 Three unexcused absences from agreed upon meeting times with the faculty member may result in failure of the course.
 Any Independent Study designed to waive a required course is highly discouraged.
 Prior to the beginning an independent study, the student and faculty member must complete and return the Independent Study Application.
-Applications are found in Ms. Quitter’s office or can be downloaded from this link Independent Study Form.pdf
+Applications are found in Ms. Carroll’s office or you can download the Independent Study Form.

 Physical Education Pass Option

 All students with a final grade of B- or greater have the option of taking any Physical Education class on a Pass basis.
 Students must request the Pass option from their teacher by the last day of the trimester or the letter grade will stand.
-Students should see their Phy Ed teacher for a Pass application.
+Students should see their Physical Education teacher for a pass application.

 Teacher Aid/Office Aid